adamk5550/docs/Tools/Git/3 Commands.md

 ## git add

 Add a selection of changed files to the staging area.
-Files in the staging area will be part of the next commit, meaning commits don't have to include all changed files.
+Files in the staging area will be part of the next [commit](#git-commit); this allows commits that don't include all changes to be made.

-See [git commit](#git-commit) for more info about commits.

 ### Options